 Sant Khalsa (b.
-Sheila Roth, January 3, 1953, New York, NY) is an artist, educator, curator and activist living in Southern California since 1975.
-Her artworks and curatorial projects develop from her impassioned inquiry into the nature of place and the complex environmental and societal issues present and visible in the landscape of the American West.
+Sheila Roth, January 3, 1953, New York, NY) is an artist and activist living in Southern California since 1975.
+Her artworks and projects develop from her impassioned inquiry into the nature of place and complex environmental and societal issues.

-Her artwork has been widely shown internationally in over 150 exhibitions and has been acquired by museum collections including the Los Angeles County Museum of Art, Center for Creative Photography in Tucson, Nevada Museum of Art, UCR/California Museum of Photography, Museum of Photographic Arts in San Diego and others in addition to private and corporate collections in the U.S. and Europe.
-Khalsa is a recipient of fellowships, awards and grants from the National Endowment for the Arts, California Arts Council, California Council for the Humanities, Center for Photographic Art in Carmel, and others.
-Khalsa has bparticipated in two invitational artist-in-residencies.
+Her artwork has been widely shown internationally in over 175 exhibitions and are acquired by museum collections including the Los Angeles County Museum of Art, Center for Creative Photography in Tucson, Nevada Museum of Art, UCR/California Museum of Photography, Museum of Photographic Arts in San Diego and others in addition to private and corporate collections in the U.S. and Europe.
+Khalsa is a recipient of fellowships, awards and grants from the National Endowment for the Arts, California Arts Council, California Council for the Humanities, Center for Photographic Art in Carmel, U.S. Environmental Protection Agency and others.
+Khalsa has participated in two invitational artist-in-residencies.
 The first was at the Pilchuck Glass School in August 2012 and the second in 2016 from Pasadena City College.
 Both residencies provide studio facilities to prominent artists for the creation of new works and interaction with students, faculty and the broader community.
-In March 2012, she was honored as the first recipient of the SPE Insight Award from the Society for Photographic Education for her significant contributions to the field of photography as an artist, educator, and mentor.
+In March 2012, she was honored as the inaugural recipient of the Society for Photographic Education Insight Award for her significant contributions to the field of photography.
 Additionally, she was recipient of the 2015 Society for Photographic Education West Region Honored Educator award.

-Her artworks are published in numerous books and exhibition catalogues including Altered Landscape: Photographs of a Changing Environment (Skira/Rizzoli, 2011), Art in Action: Nature, Creativity and Our Collective Future (Natural World Museum and Earth Aware Editions, 2007), Seismic Shift: Lewis Baltz, Joe Deal and California Landscape Photography, 1944 - 1984 (UCR California Museum of Photography, 2011), Backyard Oasis: The Swimming Pool in Southern California Photography, 1945-1982 (Palm Springs Art Museum, 2012), The Altered Landscape (University of Nevada Press, 1999), Fotofest H2O 04: Celebrating Water (Fotofest, 2004), Post-Landscape: Between Nature and Culture (Pomona College Museum of Art, 2001), Water In The West: Eleven Photographers Examine the American Western Landscape (Humboldt State University, 2000), Sant Khalsa: Of A Personal Nature (RAFFMA Art Museum, 1998), Muses (Armory Center for the Arts, Pasadena, CA, 1995) and The Country Between Us: Contemporary American Landscape Photographs (Huntington Gallery, Massachusetts College of Art, Boston, 1992).
-Articles and critical reviews regarding her artwork can be found in Art in America, Artforum, Artillery, Art Ltd., Afterimage, American Photo, Exposure, European Photography, British Journal of Photography, Huffington Post, LA Weekly, New Art Examiner, Coagula Art Journal, ArtScene, Los Angeles Times, Artweek, Visions Art Quarterly, PDN/Photo District News, Boston Globe, High Performance, among others.
+Her artworks are published in numerous books and exhibition catalogues including Altered Landscape: Photographs of a Changing Environment (Skira/Rizzoli, 2011), Art in Action: Nature, Creativity and Our Collective Future (Natural World Museum and Earth Aware Editions, 2007), Seismic Shift: Lewis Baltz, Joe Deal and California Landscape Photography, 1944 - 1984 (UCR California Museum of Photography, 2011), Backyard Oasis: The Swimming Pool in Southern California Photography, 1945-1982 (Palm Springs Art Museum, 2012), The Altered Landscape (University of Nevada Press, 1999), and Fotofest H2O 04: Celebrating Water (Fotofest, 2004).
+Articles and critical reviews regarding her artwork can be found in Art in America, Artforum, Artillery, Art+Cake, Art Ltd., Afterimage, American Photo, Exposure, European Photography, British Journal of Photography, Huffington Post, LA Weekly, New Art Examiner, Coagula Art Journal, ArtScene, Los Angeles Times, Artweek, Visions Art Quarterly, PDN/Photo District News, Boston Globe, High Performance, among others.

 She is a Professor of Art, Emerita at California State University, San Bernardino where she served on the art faculty since 1988, as Art Department Chair from 2003-2012, and is one of the founding faculty of the Water Resources Institute (WRI) reseach center and archive.
-Though formerly retired, she continues to teach and work closely with graduate art students at the University.
-Sant Khalsa resides Joshua Tree, California and is represented by Kopeikin Gallery in Los Angeles, CA.
+Sant Khalsa resides in Joshua Tree, California and is represented by Kopeikin Gallery in Los Angeles, CA.